nemo794/nisarqa/doc/README.md

 * Paste the clipboard contents verbatim into the body.
 (In effect, we're wholesale replacing to old body contents with the updated contents.)
 * Scroll up to the table of contents.
 Right-click, and "update field".
 This should rebuild the TOC with the new material
 * In the Word document, under the "View" section, in the Macros dropdown select View Macros.
 Run the `TableStyleAndCenterImages` macro.
 (Will take ~4-8 minutes.)
-    - If this macro does not exist, then copy-paste the code (below) into the VBA editor in Word, and that Macro should appear.
+    - If this macro does not exist, then copy-paste the code (below) into the Visual Basic Editor (VBA) in Word, and that Macro should appear.
 * Update the front matter with dates, revision history, etc.